gpadolina/multiple_regression_anaysis_with_airbnb/README.md

 summary(priceModel)
 ```
-Part of the result is the following:
+The model is fairly long but some important statistics are the following:

 Residuals: